oSethoum/simple-todo/README.md

-# simple-todo
+# graphql-codegen-go-react
-GraphQL subscriptions client in ReactJS + Vite + urql
+GraphQL server in Go/gqlgen and subscription client in ReactJS + Vite + urql + codegen

 ## Requirements